German mediation committee agrees carbon capture law

 The mediation committee on Wednesday approved the new compromise with a close majority, meaning the law's passage through parliament is still not guaranteed.

-According to the compromise, only half of the originally planned 3 million metric tons (3.3 million tons) of CO2 emissions can be captured and stored underground.
+According to the compromise, only half of the originally planned 3 million tonnes of CO2 emissions can be captured and stored underground.

-Moreover, individual states will have room for maneuver to reject approval for the capture projects.
+Moreover, individual states will have room for manoeuvre to reject approval for the capture projects.